vosferatu/sdis/proj1/README.md

     The client shall specify the file pathname and the desired replication degree.

 **Restore a file**
-    The client shall specify file to restore is specified by the its pathname.
+    The client shall specify file to restore by its pathname.

 **Delete a file**
     The client shall specify file to delete by its pathname.